-- 1. Remove the Socket Head cap screw and reposition it to either the "Pull to Lock" or "Push to Lock" position, as desired.
-See Figure 10-7. - 2.
-Securely tighten the Socket Head cap screw.
+- 1. Make sure the wheel lock has been disengaged from the tire. - 2.
+Remove the Socket Head Cap screw and reposition it to either the "Pull to Lock" or "Push to Lock" position, as desired.
+See Figure 10-7.

+3. Securely tighten the Socket Head Cap screw.